dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0701.md

 PHP and Design Patterns

 There is little in this chapter that is specific to PHP, which is characteristic of our topic to some extent.
 Many patterns apply to many object-capable languages with few or no implementation issues.

-162

-Chapter 7 ■ What are Design patterns?
-Why Use them?

 This is not always the case, of course.
 Some enterprise patterns work well in languages in which an application process continues to run between server requests.
 PHP does not work that way.
 A new script execution is kicked off for every request.
 This means that some patterns need to be treated with more care.
 Front Controller, for example, often requires some serious initialization time.
 This is fine when the initialization takes place once at application startup, but it’s more of an issue when it must take place for every request.
 That is not to say that we can’t use the pattern; I have deployed it with very good results in the past.
 We must simply ensure that we take account of PHP-related issues when we discuss the pattern.
 PHP forms the context for all the patterns that this book examines.